 For Client-Server, an attacker can send a large volume of Messages, or a single Message that contains a large number of requests, with the goal of overwhelming the OPC UA Server or dependent components such as CPU, TCP/IP stack, operating system, or the file system.
 Flooding attacks can be conducted at multiple layers including OPC UA, HTTP or TCP.

 Message flooding attacks can also target a Client, although this is less of a risk, since the Client chooses who to connect to.
-A Client might receive a flood from a compromised Server which might disrupt the Application.
+A Client could receive a flood from a compromised Server which could disrupt the OPC UA Application.

 For PubSub, an attacker can send a large volume of dataset messages with the goal of overwhelming the subscriber, the middleware or dependent components such as CPU, TCP/IP stack, operating system, or the file system.
 Flooding attacks can be conducted at multiple layers including OPC UA, UDP, AMQP, MQTT.